openflighthpc/flight-deploy/README.md

 Display the available cluster types with `avail`.
 A brief description of the purpose of each type is given along with its name.

-Display the available node profiles with `profiles`.
+Display the available node identities with `identities`.
 These are what will be specified when setting up nodes.
-You can specify a type for which to list the profiles with `profiles TYPE`; if you don't specify, the type that was set in `configure` is used.
+You can specify a type for which to list the identities with `identities TYPE`; if you don't specify, the type that was set in `configure` is used.

 Set up one or more nodes with `apply HOSTNAME,HOSTNAME...
-PROFILE`.
+IDENTITY`.
 Hostnames should be submitted as a comma separated list of valid and accessible hostnames on the network.
-The profile should be a profile that exists when running `profiles` for the currently configured type.
+The identity should be one that exists when running `identities` for the currently configured type.

 List brief information for each node that has been set up with `list`.

 View the setup status for a single node with `view HOSTNAME`.
-A truncated/stylised version of the Ansible output will be displayed, as well as the long-form command used to profile it.
+A truncated/stylised version of the Ansible output will be displayed, as well as the long-form command used to run it.
 See the raw log output by including the `--raw` option.

 # Contributing